lucyconklin/notes/README.md

 I just wanted to point out a few fun things in this repo.

 ### Enum and Conditional Validation
 First, I'm using an enum for note.note_type, and this field is conditionally validated.
 If they note is saved as a goal, then it must also have a deadline.
-This works for update as well.

 ```
 app/models/note.rb